 About us

-We founded this charity up on the 19th of November 2023 in the United Kingdom to design, create and facilitate pathways to prosthetics and orthotics for children displaced by war.
-We chair a voluntary team of trustees that has decades of useful experience.
+We are a scientific & research charity founded on 19 November 2023 in the United Kingdom to design, create and facilitate pathways to prosthetics and orthotics for victims of complex blast injury.
+We chair a voluntary team of trustees & world renowned consultants in the field of P&O and rehabilitation.

-This expertise allows us to achieve our goals and prioritize our beneficiaries for your donations, ensuring the best in quality and care, and staying at the forefront of technological advancements in prosthetics for complex blast injury patients.
+This allows us to develop our own assessments and workflows.
+We focus on providing the gold standard in interdisciplinary care for the rehabilitation of complex blast injury, and staying at the forefront of technological advancements in the P&O sector for complex patients.

-We provide virtual assessments and consultancy, expertise and knowledge to other organisations to enhance or create a new prosthetic workflow.
+As a scientific organisation, we provide assessments and consultancy, expertise and knowledge to other organisations to enhance or create their workflow.

 Helping people regain their mobility, learn to walk again is what motivates us.
-As our trustee Sobhi Sobho, a CPO at Otto Bock, puts it; ‘it is Food for our soul.’
+As our friend and former trustee, Sobhi Sobho, a CPO at Otto Bock, and victim of traumatic amputation, puts it; ‘it is Food for our soul.’

 What this means is, if they meet our criteria, we can provide prosthetics & orthotics for life for that person, with your donations.
-Our donations strictly go to established P&O centres or self-employed CPO’s to cover the costs.
+Our donations strictly go to established P&O centres & gold standard rehabilitation end-to-end as per our charitable objects.

-We have started two social media campaigns to raise awareness of Gaza’s limb difference community, their condition, and their rehabilitation.
+We raise awareness of Gaza’s limb difference community and their condition, through their rehabilitation journey.

-We believe that only someone with an amputation can relate to another person who has just suffered one, and that is why we started the #isawnothingbutbeauty campaign to send these messages to Gaza’s children.
+We believe that only someone with an amputation can relate to another person who has just suffered one, and that is why we started the #isawnothingbutbeauty campaign to send these messages to Gaza’s victims of blast injury.

 Furthermore, we selected certain victims to highlight their story and to identify the new #gazaslimbdifference community to the rest of the world.